How to Navigate MGM Grand: Layout, Directions, and Tips

 The Las Vegas Monorail has a station at MGM Grand, located on the east side of the property near The Signature walkway.
 From the casino floor, follow signs toward the convention center and then to the Monorail.
 It's about a 5-minute walk from the casino center.
 The monorail runs up the east side of the Strip to the Convention Center and Sahara—useful for avoiding the heat, but not convenient for west-side casinos like Bellagio or Caesars.

-To New York-New York: Use the indoor walkway on the west side of the casino floor.
-The connection is direct and air-conditioned—about a 3-minute walk once you find the entrance.
-Look for signs near the West Wing elevators.
+To New York-New York: Use the elevated pedestrian bridge on the west side of the property.
+The bridge crosses over to New York-New York—about a 3-minute walk once you find the entrance.
+Look for signs near the Studio Tower elevators.

-To Excalibur: Walk across Tropicana Avenue via the pedestrian bridge on the north side of the property.
-The bridge connects near the main entrance area.
+To Excalibur: Walk across Tropicana Avenue via the pedestrian bridge at the Tropicana Avenue intersection (south/southeast side of the property).
+The bridge is accessible from near the main Strip entrance area.
 About a 5-minute walk total.

 To Luxor and Mandalay Bay: You can walk through Excalibur and use the free tram that connects Excalibur, Luxor, and Mandalay Bay—or walk the Strip.
 The tram is faster and air-conditioned.
 Total time to Mandalay Bay: 15-20 minutes via tram, longer if walking outside.

-To Bellagio or Caesars: Take the Aria Express tram to Aria, then use the Aria Express connection to Bellagio (it's a walkway from Aria through Vdara).
+To Bellagio or Caesars: Walk to Park MGM and take the Aria Express tram, which continues past Aria and Crystals to the Bellagio/Vdara station—no need to get off at Aria.
 Or walk the Strip—about 15-20 minutes to Bellagio, 20-25 to Caesars.
 No direct connection from MGM Grand.

 Skip the Guesswork